 Visiting Las Vegas, you want to make the most out of your gambling experience.
 You want to make as much money as possible to keep the fun going, while also embracing the grandness that Las Vegas is famous for.
 So how do you do it?
 You play at the biggest and best casinos that offer the loosest slot machines.
 In this article, we have listed the top 5 ones:

-Based on a research report from the University of Nevada, the average payback percentage from the slots featured at the mentioned casinos is 94.26%.
+Based on a research report from the University of Nevada and regular statistics from the Nevada Gaming Control Board, the average payback percentage from the slots featured at the mentioned casinos is 94.26%.
 The casinos are all located on the Boulder Strip which has proven to be home to the loosest slots in Las Vegas; those you are most likely to win from.
 You can learn more about this later in the article.

 1. Green Valley Ranch